wenghaishi/trello-clone-NextJS/README.md

 # A trello clone with ChatGPT integration.

+Helps users to manage daily tasks and projects.

 * Users can create tasks with the option of image upload.

 * They can drag and drop tasks and columns around.